Who Was John the Baptist?

 His name was divinely given.
 It was to be “John” (Lk.
 1:13), which derives from a Hebrew term signifying “Jehovah is gracious.”

 He was known familiarly as “the Baptist” (bearing no relation to the modern sect), which simply means “an immerser, one who administers the rite of immersion” (see Mt.
 3:1; 11:11; etc.).
 The Jewish historian Josephus even refers to John by this designation (Antiquities 18.5.2).

 John was born to aged Jewish parents, Zacharias and Elizabeth, who were of a priestly family (Lk.
 1:5).
-Interestingly, Elizabeth was related to Mary, the mother of Jesus (Lk.
+Interestingly, John’s mother, Elizabeth, was related to Mary, the mother of Jesus (Lk.
 1:36).
 This devout couple lived in the “hill country” of Judea (Lk.
 1:39), perhaps Hebron, a priestly city of the region.

-On the occasion of Zacharias’ exercise of his duty of burning incense in the temple at Jerusalem (a once-in-a-lifetime event for a priest), the angel Gabriel appeared to the elderly gentleman, informing him that his prayers had been heard, and that his wife would bear a son (1:13).
-One must necessarily infer that Zecharias had prayed for such in earlier times, though Elizabeth was barren, and both of them now were advanced in age (1:7).
+On the occasion of Zacharias’ exercise of his duty of burning incense in the temple at Jerusalem (a once-in-a-lifetime event for a priest), the angel Gabriel appeared to the elderly gentleman, informing him that his prayers had been heard, and that his wife would bear a son (Lk.
+1:13).

 Any Hebrew familiar with his Old Testament could have expected the ministry of John as a preliminary measure in the divine plan, paving the way for the appearance of the Messiah.
 Note the following.

 Seven centuries before the birth of Jesus, the prophet Isaiah spoke of “the voice of one that crieth,” indeed, of him who would “prepare in the wilderness the way of Jehovah,” and “make level in the desert a highway for our God” (Isa.
 40:3).